 Staring too hard at sights might give you away as a tourist in this city.

-So, a little more composure is needed for your safety from petty thieves and con artists.
+So, more composure is needed for your safety from petty thieves and con artists.

-Going about with fanny backpacks tips off pickpockets and quickly give you away as a tourist.
+Going about with fanny backpacks, tips off pickpockets and quickly gives you away as a tourist.